paulcbogdan/rollouts/README.md

 I believe `"<think>"` is normally surrounded by `"\n"` for chat completions by default.
 You probably should do this.

 Importantly, you should avoid ending inserted thoughts with a trailing space (`" "`).
-Doing so will often lead to tokenization issues, as most models tokenize words with a space prefix (e.g., `" Hello"`).
-When you end inserted thoughts with a trailing space, a model would need to introduce a double-space typo to continue with a word.
-Models hate this and will thus be strongly biased toward continuing with tokens that don't have a space prefix (e.g., `"0"`).
+Doing so will often cause tokenization issues, as most models tokenize words with a space prefix (e.g., `" Hello"`).
+When you insert thoughts with a trailing space, a model would need to introduce a double-space typo to continue with a word.
+Models hate typos and will thus be strongly biased toward continuing with tokens that don't have a space prefix (e.g., `"0"`).

-Does not work for:
+Inserting thoughts does not work for:
 - Models where thinking is hidden (Gemini and OpenAI)
 - GPT-OSS-20b/120b, which use a different reasoning template; I tried to get GPT-OSS working, but I'm not sure it's possible with OpenRouter